Can Liquid Collagen Be Beneficial For Sleep?

 Naturally, getting more sleep does wonders for you both physically and mentally.
+This can help improve your performance during everyday life and sport.
 By adding liquid collagen to your daily nighttime routine, you might find that you feel more refreshed and less fatigued in the day - it may also improve your performance when it comes to memory recognition tasks.

 How Does Lack Of Sleep Affect Your Skin?

 It’s called beauty sleep for a reason - and that reason is definitely related to the skin.
 Did you know that only getting five hours of sleep a night can lead to twice as many fine lines as getting the recommended seven to eight hours could?

 Not to mention, the act of sleeping actually induces the production of collagen.
 This means that without sleep, your skin could really suffer.
 Over a longer period of time, dark circles, fine lines, and wrinkles could become more prominent.

 On top of our natural collagen production being affected, inadequate sleep can also raise our cortisol levels (the stress hormone).
 This hormone can, in turn, trigger inflammation of the skin.
 This chain reaction can break down the proteins which keep our skin smooth and plump.